What’s the story behind “4 protons 5 neutrons 4 electrons”?

 2.1 Natural Occurrence

 Beryllium is found in minerals like beryl (the gem that gives emeralds and aquamarines their color).
-The natural abundance of ⁹Be is almost 100%, so most beryllium you get is ⁹Be Worth keeping that in mind..
+The natural abundance of ⁹Be is almost 100%, so most beryllium you get is ⁹Be Not complicated — just consistent.
+Still holds up..

 2.2 Artificial Synthesis